flashcordon/big-history/Systeme-Terre.md

 closing leaf stomata, leading to enhanced water- use efficiency67, which should relax water limitation to plant growth, particularly over semi- arid regions
-- climate
-change, such as anthropogenic warming and regional trends in precipitation, is a dominant driver of greenness changes over 28% of the global vegetated area11.
-The global contribution of climate change to increasing greenness is only 8% (Fig. 4a), however, because impacts of climate change on vegetation greenness vary between regions11.
-For example, warming could reduce vegetation growth in the tropics84, where ambient temperature is close to vegetation optimal temperature85, but warming significantly increases vegetation greenness in the boreal and Arctic regions86 by enhancing metabolism87 and extending the growing season59,88,89

 - However, this positive impact of anthropogenic warming on greenness appears to have weakened during the past four decades90,91, when the correlation